DKmica/TreeProAIv2/replit.md

 ## System Architecture

 ### UI/UX Decisions
-The application utilizes a modern, dark theme with a primary color palette of bright cyan (#00c2ff) for accents and highlights, set against a dark navy/gray background (#0a1628 to #102a43).
-The design incorporates a custom "futuristic AI circuit tree" logo, consistent across the login page, sidebar, and other UI components.
-All form stylings and active states have been updated to reflect the cyan branding.
+The application utilizes a modern, dark theme with a color palette inspired by the TreePro AI logo.
+Primary colors include bright cyan (#00c2ff) for main accents and highlights, warm amber/orange (#ffa500 to #ff8c00) for secondary accents and interactive elements, set against a dark navy/gray background (#0a1628 to #102a43).
+The design incorporates a custom "futuristic AI circuit tree" logo featuring the cyan tree and warm amber cityscape lights, consistent across the login page, sidebar, and other UI components.
+All form stylings and active states reflect this dual cyan-amber branding scheme.

 ### Technical Implementations
 - **Frontend**: Built with React 19, TypeScript, and Vite for a fast development experience.
 Styling is handled with TailwindCSS v4 via PostCSS (using @tailwindcss/postcss plugin) for production-ready builds.
 React Router DOM (HashRouter) manages client-side navigation.